We know starting and keeping conversations going is easy – most people do it effortlessly.

 Focus on speaking in stories and nouns (people, places, and things).

-Consider why texting is by-far the most popular form of communication – it follows these laws flawlessly.
+Consider why texting is by-far the most popular form of communication – it follows these rules flawlessly.

 “I walked down to the store, past the elevator, the man kicked me out.
-I forgot my eggs in the Taxi.“
+I forgot to grab my eggs from the Taxi.“